Things to see and do - Lagos

 The site of Ponta da Piedade gives this point a special charm.
 The reddish rock of the cliffs, where sea grottoes nestle at the foot, contrasts spectacularly with the green colour of the clear water.
 You can visit the grottoes by boat.
 Behind the lighthouse, the view stretches from Cape St-Vincent to the west to Cape Carvoeiro in the east.
 Along a tiny road to the left of the lighthouse, there is a belvedere with a vertiginous view over the rocks.

-Sagres point is partly taken up by the fortress which was built in the 16C.
-Heavily damaged by the earthquake of 1755, it was repaired by the "New State" in 1940 and recently restored.
-Having gone through the doorway, you will enter a large courtyard on whose floor is an immense compass dial 43m in diameter.
-The former navigators' school and the house of the Infant were destroyed by the pirates of Francis Drake in 1587.
+Sagres Point is partly taken up by the fortress which was built in the 16C.
+Badly damaged by the earthquake of 1755, it was repaired by the "New State" in 1940 and recently restored.
+Having gone through the gate, visitors enter a large courtyard on whose floor is an immense compass dial 43m in diameter.
+The old school of navigation and the settlement of Vila do Infante were destroyed by the corsairs of Francis Drake in 1587.
+Magnificent views of the bay, Cape St Vincent and the Lagos coast.